danavenm/danavenm/README.md

-- 👋 Hi, I’m @danavenm
+- 👋 Hi, I’m Manikumar
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data Science and Analytics
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning R programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data Science Projects
-- 📫 How to reach me ...
+- 📫 You can reach me at danavenm@mail.gvsu.edu

 <!---
 danavenm/danavenm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.